Possessing Controlled Precursors

 LegislationThe legislation for this offence can be found on section 308.2 of the Commonwealth Criminal Code Act 1995.

 Elements of the offenceThe Prosecution must show that the accused possessed a substance which required authorisation and the possession was not authorised.
 The accused is taken to have possessed the substance with the intention of using some or all of the substance to manufacture a controlled drug.

 - Were you permitted to be in possession of the precursor?

 - Were you in possession of the precursor?

 You should ring us and discuss your case if you have been charged.
 Deciding on whether to plead guilty or not has important implications for you and should be made after proper discussions with a criminal lawyer.

-The maximum penalty for this offence is imprisonment for 2 years or 400 penalty units ($64, 476 at the time of print), or both.
-Commonwealth criminal matters are heard in state courts.
-Which court that is will be dictated by the severity of the allegations.
+The maximum penalty for Possessing Controlled Precursors (section 308.2 of the Commonwealth Criminal Code 1995) is imprisonment for 2 years or 400 penalty units ($64, 476 at the time of print), or both.